paunstefan/meta-astrophi/README.md

 2. Add the dependency layers and this one to `bblayers.conf`
 3. Set MACHINE in local.conf to `raspberrypi0-wifi` (or another supported board)
 4. Set INIT_MANAGER in local.conf to `"systemv"`
+5. Set BBMASK in local.conf `"poky/meta/recipes-devtools/rust"`
-5. Optional: Set ENABLE_UART in local.conf to "1" if you need to acces device over UART
+6. Optional: Set ENABLE_UART in local.conf to "1" if you need to acces device over UART
-6. `bitbake astrophi-zerow`
+7. `bitbake astrophi-zerow`
-7. Copy the image using `bmaptool`: `sudo bmaptool copy --bmap astrophi-zerow-raspberrypi0-wifi.wic.bmap  astrophi-zerow-raspberrypi0-wifi.wic.bz2 [device_file]`
+8. Copy the image using `bmaptool`: `sudo bmaptool copy --bmap astrophi-zerow-raspberrypi0-wifi.wic.bmap  astrophi-zerow-raspberrypi0-wifi.wic.bz2 [device_file]`

 OR